-Evidence provided in an attestation report makes a statement about the state of the entity being attested and is the Attestation End Point (AEP) in Figure 13.
+Evidence provided in an attestation report makes a statement about the state of the entity being attested and is the Attestation End Point (AEP), as illustrated in Figure 13.
 An attestation report is intended to be checked by an Attestation Validation Entity (VE).
 Deployment of attestation services is eco-system dependent.
 The scope of the AEP and how the attested AEP report is used are application specific and not defined by PSM.
+There may be more than one AEP in a device.